How to Apply

 The application deadline is December 1

-The general requirements for admission to the Graduate School of Arts and Sciences apply to candidates for admission to the Psychology PhD program.
+The general requirements for application to the Graduate School of Arts and Sciences apply to candidates for admission to the Psychology PhD program.

 The Department of Psychology requires all application materials to be submitted by December 1 including letters of recommendation, test scores, and transcripts in order for your application to be given consideration.
 Please plan to submit your application far enough in advance to ensure that all your supporting materials will be attached to your application prior to the deadline.

-To apply for the program, you need to submit:
+To apply for the program, please click here:

 In an effort to make our admissions process more transparent and equitable, we are sharing our applicant evaluation rubric with you.
 Please note that we use the rubric to evaluate candidates holistically, and even competitive candidates may not score “high” in every category.